 It’s been more than four years since the socialist party assumed the reins of government.
 The scepticism of the early days has virtually vanished.
 The entirety of Europe seems impressed by the success story of António Costa:

-The Portuguese economy has been booming for 4 years.
-2017 marked the largest national economic growth of the century.
+The Portuguese economy has been booming for 4 years, and 2017 marked the largest national economic growth of the century.

 The Portuguese are not only showing the feasibility of socially conscious policies, but demonstrating the significant potential for success.